decentraland/sdk7-goerli-plaza/README.md

 1. Then commit

 This project uses NPM workspaces, that means all scenes must have their own package.json with an unique name

+## Testing pull requests

+Each pull request generates a permanent new realm in `offline:offline` mode.
+The instructions to enter the realm are posted as a PR comment after passes.
+The realm is stored in a static CDN, and its name takes the commit hash of the repository.
+Making realms easy to access even if the PR was merged.